What is the Laspeyres Price Index?

 Understanding the Laspeyres Price Index

-The Laspeyres Price Index is a price index used to measure the economy’s general price level and cost of living and to calculate inflation.
-The index commonly uses a base year of 100, with periods of higher price levels shown by an index greater than 100 and periods of lower price levels with indexes lower than 100.
+The Laspeyres Price Index is a price index used to measure the economy’s general price level and cost of living, and to calculate inflation.
+The index commonly uses a base year figure of 100, with periods of higher price levels shown by an index greater than 100 and periods of lower price levels by indexes lower than 100.

-A key differentiator between the Laspeyres Price Index with other indices (Paasche Price Index, Fisher Price Index, etc.) is that it uses weights taken from a base period.
+A key differentiator between the Laspeyres Price Index and other indices (Paasche Price Index, Fisher Price Index, etc.) is that it uses weights taken from a base period.